jeepmullet/rpi/documentation/openssl-shortcuts.md

 -out intermediate/certs/EXAMPLE_CERT.cert.pem
 ```
 ##EXPORT AS .PFX (to use with iOS devices or other devices that use .pfx files as profiles for connecting by identity)
+To get an Apple iOS device to authenticate with a certificate you need to export the user certificate, certificate authority certificate, private key for the user and sometimes the whole certificate chain.
+Use this command to export those all as one file.
 ```
 openssl pkcs12 -export -out EXAMPLE_CERT.pfx -inkey intermediate/private/EXAMPLE_CERT.key.pem -in intermediate/certs/EXAMPLE_CERT.cert.pem -certfile intermediate/certs/intermediate.cert.pem
 ```